alogean/us_opendata_construction/README.md

 This repository aims to build an inventory of the various US opendata sources for the construction industry.

-A very good starting point is the Sunlightpolicy opendata project: https://github.com/sunlightpolicy/opendata
+A very good starting point is the [Sunlightpolicy opendata project] https://github.com/sunlightpolicy/opendata

 ## Construction Permits